Sashes to Sashes: Plot

 Alice Glick dies and leaves her estate to Springfield Elementary School to fund its music program.
 Joe Quimby III proposes a music festival instead if he is elected student council president.
 Annoyed, Lisa wants to run against him, but Devin suggests she campaign for Bart, who is more popular.
 She convinces Bart to run by saying he can annoy Skinner if he wins.
 Flashbacks to 1921 show Joseph O'Shaughnessy of Quimby, Ireland, stealing his family's turnip and escaping to the United States where he is renamed Joe Quimby.
 In 1929, Quimby searches manure to find items of value because no one will hire an Irishman.
 When he asks the owner of a barrel factory for a job and is rejected, Quimby kills him and leaves a note that gives Quimby ownership of the factory.
 He becomes rich but is humiliated when he wants to run for political office, so he vows to make his son politically successful.

 Lisa learns Mayor Quimby married Marge's Aunt Beatrice with young Marge as a flower girl, but Marge refuses to talk about her.
 Bart campaigns evenly with Quimby III, but he loses the election.
 In 1982, Joe Quimby Jr. runs for mayor by catering to the rich although he is only doing it for his father.
 He meets Beatrice, who says he must meet with working-class people, and he is elected with her help.
 They fall in love.
 At their wedding, Quimby Sr. tells Mayor Quimby he must have mistresses to attain higher office.
 Although Quimby says he will only pretend to have affairs, Beatrice leaves him, which saddens a young Marge.

 In 1983, Mayor Quimby runs for governor.
 At a debate, Quimby professes his love for Beatrice and confesses he is not having affairs.
 This ruins his campaign and causes his father to have a heart attack.
 On his deathbed, Quimby Sr. says Mayor Quimby has shamed his family and tells him to have a son to succeed where he failed.
 In the present, Quimby III tells Lisa his father wants her to help him.
 Lisa and Marge meet Beatrice, who apologizes to Marge and explains what happened.
 She forgives Beatrice.
-Lisa writes Quimby III a speech where he says his family has been chasing ambition, but he refuses to participate and resigns.
-He apologizes to Mayor Quimby, who says he is proud of him.
-Martin succeeds him and funds the music program.
+Lisa writes Quimby III a speech where he says his family has been chasing ambition, but he refuses to participate and resigns while supporting Bart as the student council president.
+Superintendent Chalmers states that because of Quimby III's resignation, hall monitor Martin Prince is now the new student council president due to its line of succession.
+Martin states that he will fund the music program.
+Quimby III apologizes to Mayor Quimby, who says he is proud of him.
+The music program starts to perform a song.

+During the credits, still shots of certain scenes are shown.